-Review the resources below for the latest pro bono service opportunities.
+Students - Review these resources for the latest pro bono service opportunities:

 Stetson was one of the first law schools in the country to establish a pro bono service requirement for graduation.
 The legal community has embraced Stetson's commitment to public service, and Stetson Law has been nationally recognized for its emphasis on public interest.

 Professionalism is honed over the course of your law school experience, but is expected from day one.
 Upon acceptance to Stetson, you are regarded as a member of the legal profession.
 High ethical standards are implicit in every element of your training, and a commitment to service is part of our mission.

 Please see the Pro Bono Documentation Form (PDF) and the requirements listed below.
 Students have performed their pro bono service at a variety of Tampa Bay area organizations.